cshhzhao/cshhzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2022 Ph.D.
-Candidate in Department of Computer Science at Hong Kong Baptist University, supervised by [Prof. Jiming Liu](https://www.comp.hkbu.edu.hk/~jiming/).
-Now, I am a M.Sc student at School of Artificial Intelligence at Jilin University, supervised by [Prof. Bo Yang](https://ccst.jlu.edu.cn/info/1026/15449.htm).
-Before that, I obtained my B.Sc. degree in College of Software with high honor from Jilin University in 2019.
-My research interests include Network Representation Learning, Graph Neural Networks, and Complex Systems & Networks.
+I received my B.E. degree in Software Engineering from The College of Software, Jilin University, Changchun, China, in 2019 and my M.sc degree in Computer Science from The School of Artificial Intelligence, Jilin University, Changchun, China, in 2022.
+My master's supervisor is [Prof. Bo Yang](https://ccst.jlu.edu.cn/info/1026/15449.htm).
+My research interests include graph learning and anomaly detection.

 Contact me:
 <br/>